-The Can-Am Police-Fire Games will be held in Butler County, July 15-21 in 2024 at a variety of venues throughout the area.
+The Can-Am Police-Fire Games will be held in Butler County, July 15-21 in 2024 at a variety of venues throughout the area with Heroes First Home Loans as the presenting sponsor.
 Can-Am Police-Fire Games is a multi-sport, Olympic-style event that features traditional sports and competitions that include skills used in first responders’ day-to-day work.
 The Games will have competitors from Fire and Rescue, Law Enforcement, Emergency Medical Service Providers, Homeland Security, Border Patrol, Corrections Officers and other first responders along with their spouses and children over 18.
 The Can-Am Games are expected to see more than 1,000 participants from the Mid-Atlantic, Midwest and Canada.

 From 1985-1991, Sheriff Slupe worked as a dispatcher at the Butler County 911 Center.
 He was also a volunteer fireman for Meridian Volunteer Fire Department, starting as a junior firefighter at the age of 16.
 Slupe was a First Responder and then Emergency Medical Technician (EMT) with the Fire department and also worked at Butler Ambulance Service.
 He served as District Chairman for the Boy Scouts of America/Moraine Trails Council.
 He received the Good Scout Award from the Boy Scouts of America/Moraine Trails Council.
 In 1986, Sheriff Slupe started his law enforcement career in Evans City Borough.
 He was a Butler Township Police Officer from August 1988 through his retirement in December of 2008.

 Sheriff Slupe has served as President of the PA Sheriff’s Association from 2016-2017, along with many leadership roles in different affiliated organizations.